Cleared for Campus FAQs

 Fully online students and vendors/contractors: Complete the self-registration form.

 Follow the directions and submit your proof of vaccination/test results.
 You may upload an image file or PDF of your vaccination card or test results.
 After your documentation is approved, you will get a notification from the system that you are cleared for Harper.
 It may take a couple business days for your documentation to be approved.

 If you miss the deadline, upload your results as soon as you receive them.
 If you still have not received your test results by the time you need to come to campus, call the Cleared for Harper Hotline at 847.925.6599.
 You may be permitted to come to campus pending results if you can show documentation that tested.

-If you need technical assistance such as accessing the Cleared4 email with your personal link or uploading your proof of vaccination/test results; or if you have questions related to your individual circumstances or the state mandate, call the Cleared for Harper Hotline at 847.925.6599 or submit your question.
+Please call 847.925.6599 and press 1 if you need technical assistance (technical issues include accessing the Cleared4 email with your personal link or uploading your proof of vaccination/test results).
+If you have other questions related to the state mandate or your individual circumstances, select one of the other options.
+You may also submit your question.